 How can you detect these moments and change the patterns of hurrying through your day accomplishing as much as possible?
 By focusing on them and being aware of the surrounding beauty!!!

 For What Are You Grateful Right Now?

-Exercise: Please, reserve minimum 15 min for this exercise.
-Make sure you won’t be disturbed or distracted during the process (turn off you phones, TV or radio and computer).
+Exercise: Please, reserve a minimum of 15 min for this exercise.
+Make sure you won’t be disturbed or distracted during the process (turn off your phones, TV or radio, and computer).

 Find a good place where you can be at peace.
 Have a pen and piece of paper ready.